PlayForm/Inline/README.md

 > **Note**
 >
 > `astro-critters` will not inline your requests, only your statically generated
-> build and prerendered routes.
+> build and pre-rendered routes.

 ## Installation